-Here are a few guidelines regarding the appropriateness of models to be used at the Iron Halo and Iron Realms tournaments.
+Here are a few guidelines regarding the appropriateness of models to be used at the Iron Halo tournament.
+Models not pre-approved or adhering to these guidelines are subject to be removed from the tournament.

-- All models must be painted to a 3-color minimum standard.
+- All models must be painted to a 3-color Battle Ready Standard which includes a base color, 2 other colors covering at least 25% of the model and some sort of basing.
 As a general rule of thumb, if someone feels that need to justify why a model is completed, it probably isn't.
 If you cannot meet this requirement, please contact us.

 - Units must always be represented by the appropriate models.
 What You See Is What You Get will be enforced.
 That means all units must be easily identifiable as the particular choice they represent and that any and all weapon/options taken for a unit must be clearly represented on the model(s).
 Models not appropriately represented will be removed from the game.
 If you have questions about a particular model, please contact us.